witheve/docs/drafts/guides/quickerstart.md

 - Whitespace matters for expressions.
 Whitespace is required around operators for readability.

 - `if-then` is an expression with a return value.

+- `:=` sets an attribute to a value, overwriting the previous value.

 ```
 match